Sun-Young-Park/Election-Analytics/README.md

 # Past Presidential Election Results

 The prediction of the future is based on the patterns of the past.
-If X tended to predict Y well, we would want to use those X in our model.
+If X tended to predict Y well, we would want to use that X in our model.
 So we start our journey by looking into past election results.

 ![](past_results.png)